 Sociopaths and Psychopaths

 These are the hardest ones to spot, but when you know it's what you are dealing with, the response becomes clearer.
-Discerning sociopaths and psychopaths from compulsive liars is a matter of parsing degrees of dishonesty and assessing how they feel about it.
+Discerning a sociopath and a psychopath from compulsive liars is a matter of parsing degrees of dishonesty and assessing how they feel about it.
 If you call someone out on their lies and their response is little or no guilt, followed by them immediately talking to you less, you may be dealing with one of these types.

 If that happens, count yourself lucky.
 You have just identified someone who views you and their relationship with you as a tool.
 Please do not attempt to engage this person in changing their behavior without professional help, and in all likelihood, it is best to move on.

 Knowledge Is Power; Practice Makes Perfect

 Learning how to spot dishonesty and identifying the characteristics of a fake person in your life is very hard.
 Even people who depend on spotting falsehoods for a living must practice these skills and work with others to respond.
 The impact of dishonesty to any degree in personal relations can be devastating.
 Because not everyone understands how to identify compulsive liars and why they exist, knowing what patterns to look out for and general responses can save you a great deal of pain.

 As with any deeply nuanced issue, the support of a professional can be invaluable.
-A counselor can help you find the right boundaries that meet your background, find the right words that work in your situation, and give you the backup you need to protect yourself.
+A counselor can help you find the right boundaries that meet your background, find the right words that work in your situation, and give you the backup you need to yourself.
 ReGain helps people find those resources and skills every day.

 It is possible to deal with different kinds of liars.
 Knowing when and how is something we should all learn.